quicwg/base-drafts/draft-ietf-quic-transport.md

 a max_ack_delay of 0 is used.
 The sender uses the receiver's `max_ack_delay` value in determining timeouts for timer-based retransmission, as detailed in Section 5.2.1 of {{QUIC-RECOVERY}}.
+The max_ack_delay needs to be set so that at least several samples can be generated per RTT to estimate the path RTT.

+A QUIC receiver can generate one ACK frame for every received ack-eliciting packet.
+TCP recommends that a receiver generates an ACK corresponding to every second MSS of received data, Section 4.2 of {{?RFC5681}}, however {{?RFC3449}} also notes the need for, and deployment of, methods to further reduce the number of TCP ACKs in networks with asymmetric paths.

-An ACK frame SHOULD be generated for at least every second ack-eliciting packet.
+An ACK frame SHOULD be generated for at least every tenth ack-eliciting packet.
+The maximum of receiving not more than 10 ack-eliciting packets is derived from the recommended TCP Initial Window {{?RFC6928}}.
-This recommendation is in keeping with standard practice for TCP {{?RFC5681}}.

-In order to assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order.
+To assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order.
 The endpoint MAY continue sending ACK frames immediately on each subsequently received packet, but the endpoint SHOULD return to acknowledging every other